aalekhpatel07/advent-of-code-2022/README.md

 # Advent of Code 2022

-This Go project contains my solutions for Advent of Code 2022.
+This Go (+ Rust) hybrid project contains my solutions for Advent of Code 2022.

 **Disclaimer**: I'm trying out Go for the first time so this project may not be as idiomatic.